 The next steps will include a comprehensive internal survey and condition audit (including heritage), the development of concept designs, and identify possible early works.

 Landscaping work is expected to be complete by August 2017, weather permitting.

-Anticipated completion date for other works will be updated pending the investigation and design phase progresses.
+Anticipated completion date for other works will be updated pending further design consultation.